Jaylon Smith: 2021 season

 On December 17, 2021, Smith signed with the practice squad of the New York Giants.
-He reunited with offensive coordinator Jason Garrett, who was his head coach with the Dallas Cowboys.
-On December 18, 2021, Smith was activated from the practice squad as a COVID-19 replacement, for the game against his former team the Dallas Cowboys.
+He reunited with offensive coordinator Jason Garrett, who was his head coach with the Cowboys.
+The following day, Smith was activated from the practice squad as a COVID-19 replacement, for the Giants' matchup against the Dallas Cowboys.
 On December 20, 2021, Smith was promoted to the active roster.
 He appeared in four games with two starts, making 19 tackles, one sack and one pass defensed.

 2022 season

 On September 20, 2022, Smith was re-signed by the New York Giants to their practice squad.
-On October 1, 2022, he was promoted to the active roster, to replace Austin Calitro.
-He seized the middle linebacker role over Tae Crowder, in the eighth game against the Seattle Seahawks.
-He appeared in 13 games with 11 starts, tallying 74 tackles, one sack and one fumble recovery, while leading the linebackers with 724 defensive snaps (including the playoffs).
+On October 1, he was promoted to the active roster, to replace Austin Calitro.
+Smith seized the middle linebacker role over Tae Crowder, in the team's eighth game against the Seattle Seahawks.
+He appeared in 13 games with 11 starts, tallying 74 tackles, one sack, and one fumble recovery, while leading the linebackers with 724 defensive snaps (including the playoffs).

 New Orleans Saints

 On August 11, 2023, Smith signed with the New Orleans Saints.
-He was released on August 29, 2023, and re-signed to the practice squad.
+He was released by New Orleans on August 29, and was subsequently re–signed to the team's practice squad.

-Las Vegas Raiders (first stint)
+Las Vegas Raiders

-On November 2, 2023, Smith was signed by the Las Vegas Raiders off the Saints practice squad.
-He appeared in one game against the New York Giants, making 2 tackles in 25 defensive snaps.
-He was declared inactive in 2 contests.
-He was released on November 22, 2023.
+On November 2, 2023, Smith was signed by the Las Vegas Raiders off of the Saints' practice squad.
+He appeared in one game against the New York Giants, making two tackles in 25 defensive snaps.
+Smith was declared inactive in two contests, and was ultimately released on November 22.